rougin/describe/README.md

 var_dump($describe->getTableNames());

 // Gets the primary key from the specified table
-// Second parameters means to return the Column object or the column name var_dump($describe->getPrimaryKey('users', true));
+// Second parameter means to return the "Column" object or the column name var_dump($describe->getPrimaryKey('users', true));
 ```

+For more information regarding the `Column` object, you can check it [here](https://github.com/rougin/describe/blob/master/src/Column.php).

 #### Adding a new database driver